Dyson is not a company that looks to consumers for answers; it does what it believes and looks to consumers for advocacy.

 Writing for Sports Illustrated (not the magazine, but the marketing) is an intimidating challenge for a writer — as you might imagine.
 This is a brand that understands great writing, as well as its power and importance.

-Together we believed that the brand was more than a sports magazine, it was a view of the way life played out in sports.
+Together, we believed that the brand was more than a sports magazine; it was a view of how life played out in sports.
 The story needed to be more than scores and stats because those were a dime a dozen.
 What Sports Illustrated did better than anyone else was understand.
-Sports Illustrated was more than what happened on a field, court, or anywhere else, it was a view into what made athletes, teams, fans, and games, tick.
+Sports Illustrated was more than what happened on a field, court, or anywhere else; it was a view into what made athletes, teams, fans, and games tick.

 This story was threaded throughout the brand, from sales materials that were presented to advertisers to direct mail that went to readers.
 It was told in mass communications and employee communications.